baisoyaaditya/VoltVoice/README.md

-# ⚡ VoltVoice – AI Voice Assistant Powered by Gemini
+# ⚡ VoltVoice – AI Voice Assistant Powered by Cohere

-VoltVoice is a real-time voice assistant web app built using Node.js, WebSockets, and Google’s Gemini AI streaming API.
-It allows users to have smooth, conversational voice interactions directly from the browser — now accessible from any device, anywhere.
+VoltVoice is a real-time voice assistant web app built using Node.js and Cohere’s language API.
+It allows users to have smooth, conversational voice interactions directly from the browser.

 ---